 It’s proven that COPD is directly linked to smoking.
-There’s no way for the lungs to return to their pre-smoking state, but quitting can stop the advancement of the disease.
+There’s no way for the lungs to return to their pre-smoking state, but quitting can slow down the advancement of the disease.

 In people who don’t have CF, these fluids are diluted and slick.
 However, in those with CF, these fluids are dense and more similar to a paste.
 These thick fluids prevent various systems from working properly throughout the body.

-That fluid (in this case, mucus) accumulates in the airways, making it harder to breathe.
-It may also cause infections, cysts and fibrosis (which is how CF got its name).
+The fluid (in this case, mucus) accumulates in the airways, making it harder to breathe.
+It may also cause infections, cysts, and fibrosis (which is how CF got its name).

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.